juvelas/juvelas.github.io/_pages/publications.md

 [All publications can be downloaded from here](https://www.dropbox.com/sh/5pta3t3yxbty3c9/AABSgYgAKOQMjRxzQY66C6UMa?dl=0)

-# Peer-reviewed papers: 47 in total
+# Peer-reviewed papers: 48 in total

 ### 2022

+* Estrada, F., Calderón-Bustamante, O., Botzen, W., __Velasco, J.A__., Tol, R.S.J.
+2022.
+AIRCC-Clim: a user-friendly tool for generating regional probabilistic climate change scenarios and risk measures.
+Accepted in Environmental Modelling and Software.

 * __Velasco, J.A__ & Pinto-Ledezma, J. 2022.
 Mapping diversification metrics in macroecological studies: Prospects and challenges.
 Frontiers in Ecology and Evolution.
 In press. doi: 10.3389/fevo.2022.951271